Do you find the post useful? Please share

 The Great Recession in 2008 started with bursting of the mortgage bubble and the credit suddenly drying out.
 As a result we saw widespread unemployment in the United States and there were real worries of a deflationary cycle emerging out of this.
 The Federal Reserve responded by increasing the money supply in the economy significantly (when there is more of anything, for example money, it is worth less, or in other words, inflationary) and cutting the interest rates to close to zero.

 In today’s modern world most economists are of the opinion that deflation is a problem in the economy as it increases the value of real debt.
 As the spending power of money drops it becomes harder and harder to pay of an established debt with the lesser spending power of the existing currency.
+Inflation on the other hand is a necessary condition for the economy to progress.
+Deflation vs inflation discussion often centers around the idea that no one likes prices to increase, but every one wants the prices to go down.
+However, the other part of the economic coin is wages and production, and these are equally important for the economy.

 Deflation vs Inflation: Is one Worse Than the Other ?